iampkmaurya/iampkmaurya/README.md

 ### Hi there 👋
-<i>I am a skilled front-end developer with a background in the information technology and services industry.
-My expertise lies in React Js, Redux Js, JavaScript, HTML, Cascading Style Sheets (CSS).</i>
+I am a skilled front-end developer with a background in the information technology and services industry.
+My expertise lies in React Js, Redux Js, JavaScript, HTML, Cascading Style Sheets (CSS).

 <!--
 **iampkmaurya/iampkmaurya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.